Jack Carroll (comedian)

 Jack Carroll (born 18 October 1998) is an English comedian and actor.
 He competed in the seventh series of Britain's Got Talent at the age of 14, finishing as the runner-up.
 As an actor, he appeared in two series of the CBBC series Ministry of Curious Stuff and from 2014 to 2018, he starred in the Sky sitcom Trollied.
 Carroll, whose cerebral palsy is often a subject of his act, won a Pride of Britain award in 2012.
+He returned to mainstream media in 2024, taking on a regular role in Coronation Street.